 A hash algorithm is a one-way function that operates on a message of arbitrary length to create a fixed-length message digest used by cryptographic services to ensure its data integrity.
 MD5 has a smaller digest and is considered to be slightly faster than SHA-1.
 Cisco uses both SHA-1 and MD5 hashes within our implementation of the IPsec framework.
 See also encryption, HMAC, and VPN.

 A firewall, concentrator, or other host that serves as the entry point into a private network for VPN client connections over the public network.
 See also ISP and VPN.

 A mechanism for message authentication using cryptographic hashes such as SHA-1 and MD5.

 The name for any device on a TCP/IP network that has an IP address.
 See also network and node.

-An IP address and netmask used with other information to identify a single host or network subnet for ASA configuration, such as an address translation (xlate) or ACE.
+An IP address and netmask used with other information to identify a single host or network subnet for adaptive security appliance configuration, such as an address translation (xlate) or ACE.

 Hypertext Transfer Protocol.
 A protocol used by browsers and web servers to transfer files.
 When a user views a web page, the browser can use HTTP to request and receive the files used by the web page.
 HTTP transmissions are not encrypted.

 Hypertext Transfer Protocol Secure.
 An SSL-encrypted version of HTTP.

 Internet Assigned Number Authority.
 Assigns all port and protocol numbers for use on the Internet.

 Internet Control Message Protocol.
 Network-layer Internet protocol that reports errors and provides other information relevant to IP packet processing.